Paediatric patients

 - Where the patient has systematic signs of infection (fever, malaise, lymphadenopathy, trismus), has compromised immunity, or is at risk of the progressive and rapid spread of infection (cellulitis or Ludwig’s angina).

-Antimicrobial recommendations may vary according to local antimicrobial susceptibility patterns; please refer to local guidelines.
-Common antibiotics for odontogenic infections include:
+Antimicrobial recommendations may vary according to local antimicrobial susceptibility patterns.
+Refer to local guidelines or Therapeutic Guidelines: Acute odontogenic infections (login required) for more information.

 Anaesthetic